olihawkins/sveltevis/README.md

 ## Roadmap

-The first objective is to develop the smallest set of fully-functional components needed to make a responsive scatterplot, using the project's approach to configuring component settings and managing state.
-Progress towards this milestone is set out below.
+The first objective was to develop the smallest set of fully-functional components needed to make a responsive scatterplot, using the project's approach to configuring component settings and managing state.
+This milestone has been reached.
+The list of components created to achieve this goal are listed below.

 ### Components completed

+- `Visualisation`
+- `ColorSchemeVisualisation`
-- Visualisation
+- `Header`
-- Header
+- `Footer`
-- Footer
+- `Graphic`
-- Graphic
+- `Svg`
-- Svg
+- `Gridlines`
-- Plot
+- `AxisX`
-- AxisX
+- `AxisY`
-- AxisY
+- `Plot`

-### Components to be completed

-- PointGeometry
+- `CircleGeometry`

+### Next steps

+The next two milestones are:

+1. Add geometry components for column and line charts
+2. Implement a general approach to event handling to support pop-ups and other interactive components

 ## Trying the components